capitalch/trace/tracking.md

 ## Purchase to do
-- Total error handling
+- Debounce searc on prod code
 - items search and populate
-- final validation
+- warning for price variation of products by 5 % and above
 - submit and save
 - Check calculations
 - Purchase Ret
 - Edit
 - View
-- Checkup with real invoice
+                                                                                                                    - Checkup with real invoice: 3 invoices
 - Mechanism to see whether sl no required or not
+                                                                                                                    - Total error handling
                                                                                                                     - Validations
                                                                                                                     - serial no
                                                                                                                     - When not GST invoice then remove GST calculations